Make an Omelette with Breaking Eggs: Zero-Shot Learning for Novel Attribute Synthesis: Appendix

-\subsection{Ablation Study}
+\subsubsection{Ablation Study}

-Here, we conduct an ablation study and investigate the influence/impact of \textbf{1)} the ``\textbf{uni-modal constraint}'' (abbreviated as UMC, implemented by $\mathcal{L}_{umc}$ in our proposed method, cf. Equation~3 of our main manuscript), and \textbf{2)} the usage of the ground-truth of the attribute locations (i.e. knowing where an attribute appears on the image, denoted as ``\textbf{location information}'') in training the seen attribute detectors.
-Ideally, we expect that: if the seen attribute detectors are better trained, it is more likely to obtain the synthesized attribute detectors with better performance (as those seen attribute detectors are the input materials for learning decompose-and-reassemble procedure).
-The evaluation results on the synthesized novel attributes learnt by adopting different usage combinations of the uni-modal constraint and the location information are summarized in Table~\ref{tab:ablation_study}.
+\walon{ Here, we conduct an ablation study and investigate the influence/impact of \textbf{1)} the ``\textbf{uni-modal constraint}'' (abbreviated as UMC, implemented by $\mathcal{L}_{umc}$ in our proposed method, cf. Equation of our main manuscript), and \textbf{2)} the usage of the ground-truth of the attribute locations (i.e. knowing where an attribute appears on the image, denoted as ``\textbf{location information}'') in training the seen attribute detectors.
+Note that $\mathcal{L}_{bce}$ in Equation~\ref{eq:seen_ce_no_location} and $\mathcal{L}_{rec}$ in Equation~\ref{eq:rec} are the fundamental objective functions to train the seen attribute detectors and the intersection model $\mathbb{I}$, respectively; thus, these two functions are must-have components in our proposed ZSLA approach and are excluded from the ablation study.
+Ideally, we expect that: if the seen attribute detectors are better trained, it is more likely to obtain the synthesized attribute detectors with better performance (as those seen attribute detectors are the input materials for learning decompose-and-reassemble procedure).}

+\walon{ The evaluation results on the synthesized novel attributes learnt by adopting different usage combinations of the uni-modal constraint and the location information are summarized in Table~\ref{tab:ablation_study}.
 We are able to observe that: (1) With the help of uni-modal constraint, the mLA (i.e. average localization accuracy) of synthesized novel attributes clearly improves (i.e. from 0.348 to 0.613); (2) In addition to the uni-modal constraint, if the location information is also considered during the model training, the mLA can even go further to gain an extra boost by 0.233 (i.e. from 0.613 to 0.846).
 The overall improvements in terms of mLA made by having both uni-modal constraint and location information adopted in training our proposed method clearly indicate their effectiveness to help precisely extract and synthesize novel attributes. }

 \walon{ This study also finds that: as both mAUROC and mAP@50 metrics (which are related to attribute classification and retrieval) do not aim to localize the image regions of the target attributes, they are hence relatively insensitive to the usage of uni-modal constraint and location information.
 Some qualitative examples of this ablation study are provided in Figure~\ref{Fig.ablation_retrieval}.
 We can see that: Without using uni-modal constraint and location information (cf. the right portion of Figure~\ref{Fig.ablation_retrieval}), the response maps of the target novel attributes show multiple modes on wrong locations; after introducing the uni-modal constraint, the response maps turn to have more concentrated distribution (i.e. uni-modal) but occasionally have the modes on the incorrect locations for the target attributes (cf. the middle portion of Figure~\ref{Fig.ablation_retrieval}); upon further taking the location information into consideration for model training, the localization of the target attribution is improved and becomes more accurate (cf. the left portion of Figure~\ref{Fig.ablation_retrieval}). }